Battle of Vrbanja Bridge

 The Battle of Vrbanja Bridge ([ʋr̩baɲa], wer-bahn-yah) was an armed confrontation which took place on 27 May 1995, between United Nations (UN) peacekeepers from the French Army and elements of the Bosnian Serb Army of Republika Srpska (VRS).
 The fighting occurred at the Vrbanja Bridge crossing of the Miljacka river in Sarajevo, Bosnia and Herzegovina, during the Bosnian War.
 The VRS seized the French-manned United Nations Protection Force (UNPROFOR) observation posts on both ends of the bridge, taking hostage 12 French peacekeepers.
 Ten were taken away, and two were kept at the bridge as human shields.

 A platoon of 30 French peacekeepers led by Captain François Lecointre recaptured the bridge with the support of 70 French infantrymen and direct fire from armoured vehicles.
 During the French assault, elements of the Army of the Republic of Bosnia and Herzegovina (ARBiH) opened fire on the VRS-held observation posts on their own initiative, accidentally wounding one French hostage.
 Two French soldiers were killed during the battle, and 17 were wounded.
-The VRS' casualties were four killed, several wounded and four captured.
+The VRS's casualties were four killed, several wounded and four captured.
 After the battle, VRS forces were observed to be less likely to engage French UN peacekeepers deployed in the city.
-In 2017, Lecointre, now an army general, was appointed as France's Chief of the Defence Staff.
+In 2017, Lecointre, by then an army general, was appointed as France's Chief of the Defence Staff.